of test performed

 Your Safety Is Our Priority

 Throughout this challenging and unprecedented time, the safety of our community has remained top-of-mind.
 We’ve implemented a number of new protocols designed to keep our campus safe, and our faculty, staff and students healthy.
 Please check this page regularly for updates about our safety plans and protocols, including information about visiting campus, our cleaning procedures, and health monitoring.
-The Helpful Links section includes quick access to information from the federal CDC, the Commonwealth of Pennsylvania Department of Health, and local healthcare partners, whose guidance we closely followed to formulate our Fall 2020 plans, and continue to follow as we finalize our Spring 2021 plans.
+The Helpful Links section includes quick access to information from the federal CDC, the Commonwealth of Pennsylvania Department of Health, and local healthcare partners, whose guidance we closely followed to formulate our Fall 2020 and Spring 2021 plans.
 We’ve also provided a COVID-19 case tracker to keep you informed about cases on our campus.
 Please note that Employee testing was held on Jan.
 26 and Jan.
 28. Tracking for these tests will be available beginning Thursday, Feb.
 4. Employees who receive a positive test will be contact by Human Resources.

 COVID-19 Case Tracker